30 Best Practices for Preventing a Data Breach

 10. Establish a privacy policy

 Although security and privacy go hand-in-hand, they also have differences.
 Traditionally, a security policy looks to prevent external unauthorized access to sensitive data.
-Privacy policies include internal unauthorized access as well as external.
+Privacy policies include internal and external unauthorized access.
+Implementing a proactive approach to privacy ensures that organizations can anticipate risks before they escalate into breach attacks.

 Some key things a privacy policy should include are: